samabraha/Quiz-Me/README.md

-# Quiz-Me
+# HeelelDesk
-QuizMe wants to quiz you.
+HeelelDesk Quiz App wants to quiz you.